 Steve has been often referred to as a dictator, but since his comeback, he became a benevolent dictator – a sort of leadership model which is unusual.
 He embedded himself so deeply within the cultural fabric of Apple that the company no longer needs him.
 He focused on making sure everyone else at Apple was able to build great products too, not just himself.

 I am sure others have their own favorite lessons to learn from this great icon.
 For people who are keen on reading Steve Jobs’ quotes, the Wall Street Journal has compiled them here.
 Each one is a gem!

-Author: Mr. Subbaraman (Subba) Iyer, Information Technology professor, S P Jain Center of Management.
+Author: Mr. Subbaraman (Subba) Iyer, Information Technology professor, S P Jain.